shirleyama/Bootstrap-Portfolio/README.md

 A portfolio using Bootstrap

 ## Description
 This is my original portfolio recreated in Bootstrap for the Bootcamp Unit 3 Challenge.
 It showcases my skills and talents to potential employers.
-Looking at it in a browser, it would seem almost identical to the original, yet et it uses a completely different framework, which should make it respond much better in other devices with minimal use of media queries.
+Looking at it in a browser, it would seem almost identical to the original, yet it uses a completely different framework, which should make it respond much better in other devices with minimal use of media queries.

+I found nesting bootstrap grids quite challenging and used comments a lot to highlight the different rows and columns.

 ### The URL of the GitHub repository.

 [Shirley Thompson Portfolio on GitHub repository](https://github.com/shirleyama/Bootstrap-Portfolio)

 ### The URL of the functional, deployed application on GitHub Pages.

 [Shirley Thompson Portfolio](https://shirleyama.github.io/Bootstrap-Portfolio/)